Skip to main content

 What that looks like in practice

-The output is a board-ready baseline report with the current maturity picture, the biggest exposure areas, and a sequenced roadmap that shows what should be fixed first, what can wait, and who needs to own each step.
+The output is a board-ready baseline report with the current scored picture, the biggest exposure areas, and a sequenced roadmap that shows what should be fixed first, what can wait, and who needs to own each step.

 • The next wave of work is prioritised by business risk and effort, not by whichever issue shouted loudest first.